2014 Guia Race of Macau

-The 2014 Guia Race of Macau was the final showdown of the 2014 World Touring Car Championship season and the tenth running of the Guia Race of Macau.
+The 2014 Guia Race of Macau was the final round of the 2014 World Touring Car Championship season and the tenth running of the Guia Race of Macau.
 The race was part of the Macau Grand Prix weekend, headlined by the Formula Three event.
 It was held on 16 November 2014 at the Guia Circuit in the Chinese special administrative region of Macau.

 Race one was won by José María López for Citroën Total WTCC and race two was won by Robert Huff for Lada Sport.

 Background

 López had secured the drivers' championship at the previous race.
 His teammates Yvan Muller and Sébastien Loeb were both in contention to finish second in the standings.
 Franz Engstler had secured the Yokohama Trophy title two rounds previously.

 Pepe Oriola returned to the championship with Campos Racing, driving a TC1 Chevrolet Cruze in place of the injured Dušan Borković.
 William Lok returned to Campos to drive a TC2 SEAT León.

 When the compensation weights were revised after the previous round; the Citroën C-Elysée WTCC retained the maximum ballast to keep their weight at 1160 kg.
 The only change was to the Chevrolet RML Cruze TC1s which gained 10 kg to weigh 1140 kg.